 Shock waves from vehicles travelling on the ice

-- It is never safe to walk on the ice of the North Saskatchewan River, as the thickness of the ice can be deceiving
+It's never safe to walk on the ice of the North Saskatchewan River as water is continuously flowing beneath the surface which impacts ice thickness.

 Stormwater Lakes and Ponds